BBC News at Six

-The BBC News at Six is the evening news programme bulletin from the BBC.
-Produced by BBC News, the programme is broadcast on the BBC News channel and on British television channel BBC One on weekdays at 6:00pm.
+The BBC News at Six is the BBC's early evening news programme on the British television channels BBC One and BBC News (UK feed), broadcast weeknights at 6:00pm and produced by BBC News.
+It is normally broadcast for 30 minutes, except on bank holidays when it may be shorter and only shown on BBC One.
 For a long period, the BBC News at Six was the most watched news programme in the UK but since 2006 it has been overtaken by the BBC News at Ten (10:00 pm).
 On average it is watched by four million viewers.

-The programme is presented by Fiona Bruce, George Alagiah, Sophie Raworth, Clive Myrie and Reeta Chakrabarti.
+The programme is presented alternately by Fiona Bruce, Reeta Chakrabarti, Jane Hill, Clive Myrie and Sophie Raworth.

-Huw Edwards occasionally appears in the event of a major news story and as a backup presenter for when other hosts are unavailable.